dummy-image

 2. Dress appropriately

-Your dressing announces you the moment you walk into your presentation and is the first thing your interviewer will judge.
+Your dress announces you the moment you walk into your presentation and is the first thing your interviewer will judge.
 Ensure that you are wearing appropriate attire and that you look put together.
 No stray threads and hastily worn outfits will gain you a point during this interview presentation.

 Image address